-Nikon D5 versus Nikon D610
+Nikon D5 vs D610

-The Nikon D5 and the Nikon D610 are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2013.
+The Nikon D5 and the Nikon D610 are two digital cameras that were officially introduced, respectively, in January 2016 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the D610 provides 24.2 MP.
+The D5 has a resolution of 20.7 megapixels, whereas the D610 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is considerably smaller (37 percent) than the Nikon D5.
 Moreover, the D610 is substantially lighter (40 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.